-Programme / Class Degree Year B.A.III Semester V Subject History Course Code A050501T Course Title Na ationalism in l India.
+Programme / Class Degree Year B.A.III Semester V Subject History • • Course Code A050501T Course Title Na ationalism in I India.

 Course Outcome- Acquaintance to Indian National Movement is indispensable for a student to make a sense of Indian Modern History and Nationalism.
-The course is designed to provide at overview of Indian freedom Struggle and key concepts of the Indian Nationalism to the student which would evolve them into a conscientious citizen.
-The paper covers the history of Freedon Movement in a manner that each section, which played a vital role in independence of the country is introduced to the student.
+The course is designed to provide an overview of Indian freedom Struggle and key concepts of the Indian Nationalism to the students, which would evolve them into a conscientious citizen.
+The paper covers the history of Freedom Movement in a manner that each section, which played a vital role in independence of the country is introduced to the student.

-Credits - 5 M lax.
+Credits - 5 Max.
 Marks: 100 Min.
-Passing Marks:33 --------------- ----------------- -----------------------
+Passing Marks: 33 Credits - 5 Max.
+Marks: 10 Min.
+Passing Marks:33 -- ---------------------------- -----------------------